abhishek95/Steering-Angle-Prediction/README-Template.md

-## steering angle Predictor
+## Steering Angle Predictor

 ### Dataset

-We use [Udacity datset] for our training and testing.
+We use [Udacity datset](https://github.com/udacity/self-driving-car/tree/master/datasets/CH2) for our training and testing.
 [This code](https://github.com/abhishek95/Steering-Angle-Prediction/blob/master/src/read_udacity.py) contains methods to convert training (and testing) data to npy files for easier use.
 Both the labels and images saved as 2 separate files.

 ```